 - Find a spare piece of interior lead came longer than the crack

 - Cut the top face/flange off a this piece of lead came with either a lead knife, nippers or lead angle cutters

-To do this, I use a SHARP lead knife or for this job I particularly like these Lead Angle Cutters from Amazon in the US.
-If you’re in the UK I found a pair here from UK Amazon – at a very reasonable price considering the price I paid for mine! (affiliate).
+To do this, I use a SHARP lead knife or for this job I particularly like these Lead Angle Cutters ( affiliate link from Amazon) in the US.
+If you’re in the UK I found a pair here from UK Amazon (affiliate link) – at a very reasonable price considering the price I paid for mine!

 - Shape the flange to fit over the crack and trim it to butt up to the adjoining lead

 - Solder it at either end to hold it securely in place

 - Turn over and repeat on the backside

 - Cement, clean and polish as normal